postlight/wp-callisto-migrator/README.md

 ![callisto](/callisto.jpg)

-# Callisto - A WordPress migration plugin
+# Callisto - Turn web pages into WordPress posts in one click

-The Callisto WordPress Migration Plugin allows you to migrate content from any web site into a new or existing WordPress instance instantly.
+[Postlight](https://postlight.com)'s Callisto WordPress Migration Plugin imports content from any web page into a new or existing WordPress instance instantly.
 Callisto is powered by [Mercury Parser](https://github.com/postlight/mercury-parser) from [Postlight Labs](https://postlight.com/labs).